xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/block-column.md

 ### Glow berry vines

-Or, as another example, Here's the configured and placed feature for glow berries/cave vines.
+Or, as another example, here's the configured and placed feature for glow berries/cave vines.

 === "Kotlin"